Real-normalized differentials: limits on stable curves: Introduction

 The zeroes of differentials play a crucial role in various questions on moduli.
 In Teichm\"uller dynamics one studies the orbits on the stratum: the moduli of Riemann surfaces together with a holomorphic differential with a prescribed configuration of zeroes.
 For possible applications to Teichm\"uller dynamics, and for applications of common zeroes of RN differentials to cusps of plane curves in our upcoming work~\cite{grkrcusps}, it is natural to study the limits of zeros of differentials under degeneration.
 The difficulty is that the limit differential $\Psi$ may be identically zero on some irreducible component $C^v$.
 Algebro-geometrically, one approaches this by considering aspects of limit linear series --- which, however, are not yet fully developed for an arbitrary stable curve, though see~\cite{osserman} for recent progress.
-Complex-analytically, and as implemented in~\cite{strata}, the approach is to construct explicit degenerating families in plumbing coordinates, and to glue differentials.

-\begin{rem} Our setup is real-analytic, so the above techniques do not apply directly.
-Constructing the RN differential $\Psi$ involves inverting the period matrix.
-The period matrix of a smooth Riemann surface depends analytically on the moduli, and thus over $\calM$ the RN differential depends real-analytically on the moduli parameters.
-The behavior of the period matrix as the curve degenerates was investigated in particular in \cite{faybook},\cite{taniguchi},\cite{yamada}.
-Near a stable singular curve the period matrix is no longer analytic in the plumbing coordinates $s_e$, but depends locally real-analytically on $\arg s_e,|s_e|$ and $\ln |s_e|$.
-Thus the RN differential $\Psi$ in the neighborhood of the stable singular curve is {\it sector real analytic}, i.e.~depends real-analytically on $\arg s_e,|s_e|,(\ln|s_e|)^{-1}$.
-Any power series in $|s_e|,(\ln |s_e|)^{-1}$ is well-ordered, since any power of $\ln|s_e|^{-1}$ goes to zero slower than any power of $s_e$, as $s_e\to 0$.
-Our goal is to extract on a given $C^v$ the lowest order non-vanishing term of a sequence of $\Psi_k$ on degenerating sequence of curves as $k\to \infty$. \end{rem}

-Our approach is based on the explicit construction of the RN differential in plumbing coordinates.
-For that we take a suitable collection of differentials on $\lbrace C^v\rbrace$, and then subtract the solution of the jump problem so that this collection glues to a differential on the plumbed surface.
-The novelty of our approach is the use of Cauchy kernels {\em independent} of plumbing parameters --- which allows us to extract the information about the limit of the differential and its zeros under degeneration.
-We apply these estimates by taking differentials on $C^v$ such that they ``match'' to a given order in Taylor expansion (we'll call it the balancing condition) under plumbing near a given node.
-The estimates then show that the solution of the \RHP with the jump being the mismatch of these differentials is sufficiently small, so that in the limit under degeneration one recovers the collection of differentials on $C^v$.
+In~\cite{strata} the problem is dealt with by deforming, in plumbing coordinates, or using flat surface constructions, differentials on irreducible components of the stable curves that have zeroes as prescribed.